karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

   - Added runtime guards to enforce “no unspecified *EnvKeys” during config/wrapper usage.
   - Tests updated to use `wrapHandler` and direct envConfig.

+- Env typing bound to function configs; wrapper signature simplified
+  - `defineFunctionConfig` is now curried: `defineFunctionConfig(env)(config)`
+    and brands returned configs with env (schemas + envKeys) via a private Symbol.
+This preserves strong `fnEnvKeys` typing without any `any`s.
+  - `wrapHandler` now accepts only `(functionConfig, business)` and reads env from the branded config.
+Runtime subset guards remain in place.
+  - Updated stack configs to the curried pattern and handlers to the new wrapper signature.
+Unit tests updated likewise.
+  - Lint: removed an unused logger in the HEAD test.
+  - Outcome: typecheck/docs/rollup stop complaining about widened string[] for `fnEnvKeys`; DX remains “dev specifies values, it just works.”

 - Demo package cleanup
   - Removed services/activecampaign/package.json and tsconfig.json; the demo
     remains a plain folder driven by `orval` from the root.  - Updated ESLint parserOptions.project to drop the child tsconfig path.
   - (Optional follow-up) Prune services workspace section in knip.json later.
 - Single published package (simplify workspaces)
   - Removed root `workspaces` (only the root package is published).
   - Updated `generate` script to run Orval directly:    `cd services/activecampaign && orval`.